sanand0/til/til.md

 ## Nov 2024

 - 29 Nov 2024.
 Gists are a good place to store static files for posterity as well as throwaway files.
 But, they're just git repositories.
 So there may be no advantage over GitHub repos.
 - 28 Nov 2024.
 HTMX focuses on HTML over JS.
 Like server responses being HTML snippets not JSON.
-But I need front-end over back-end.
-Client side apps.
-HTMX doesn't help much there, e.g. templating, or just plain JS code.
+  - [htmx client side templates](https://v1.htmx.org/extensions/client-side-templates/) do can convert JSON to HTML.
 - 26 Nov 2024.
 CloudFlare workers can bundle any kind of files, including text, data, and WASM.
 [Docs](https://developers.cloudflare.com/workers/wrangler/configuration/#bundling)
 - 26 Nov 2024.
 AssemblyScript can compile TypeScript to WASM.
 [Here's what I learnt](https://github.com/sanand0/assemblyscript-tutorial)
 - 26 Nov 2024.
 Here's a convenient pattern to `git commit` a directory but nothing else in it (e.g. a `build/` directory).
 Add a `.gitignore` file with `*` followed by `!.gitignore`.
 Only the `.gitignore` file is tracked.